mustafaalbassam/Mustafa-AWS-Resume-Challenge/.github/README.md

 ---
 # **Prerequisites**#

-Feel free to copy my work,, and make sure that you have the following below steps already done:
+Feel free to copy my work and make sure that you have the following below steps already done:

 * Terraform installed
 * AWS CLI installed